ejfox/sStory/README.md

 ### Create your story list
 The story_list is the heart of every sStory, and it is essentially an array of objects, one for each section.
 It is order-specific, with the first item appearing at the top of the page.

-Simply create a new sStory and feed it the story_list array, and then render.
+Once the document has loaded, simply create a new sStory and feed it the story_list array, and then render.

 ```
 $(document).ready(function(){